alekseizarubin/OpenWebEllipsometer/README.md

 - `analyzer_deg` – analyzer rotation angle (0 means polarization orthogonal to the incoming one)
 - `intensity` – measured signal level

-Rows can be added manually via the interface or you can upload a CSV file with these columns.
+Rows can be added manually via the interface or you can upload a TSV file with these columns.

 ## Usage